From result to counselling schedule - Latest updates on JEE Mains, JEE Advanced, NEET, SET, MHT-CET, VITEEE, MET, KCET, APEAMCET, CUCET and other entrance exams

 JEE Mains

-The National Testing Agency (NTA) has announced the Joint Entrance Examination (JEE) Main 2021 result for all four sessions.
+The Joint Seat Allocation Authority (JoSAA) announced round 1 seat allotment result on October 27.
+The National Testing Agency (NTA) had earlier announced the Joint Entrance Examination (JEE) Main 2021 result for all four sessions.
 The agency has declared the JEE Main paper 2 results for the May session on its official website- jeemain.nta.nic.in.
 The JEE Main 2021 counselling started from October 16.

 The third edition of the Joint Entrance Exams (Mains) 2021 was conducted on July 20, 22, 25 and 27, while the fourth was held on August 26, 27, 31 and September 1, 2.